$0 Mexico → Spain Work Visa Guide — Quick-Start Checklist

 Spanish banks distinguish between two account types:

-Non-resident account (cuenta para no residentes): Available to foreign nationals who do not yet have a Spanish TIE.
+Non-resident account (cuenta para no residentes): Available through some Spanish banks and products to eligible foreign nationals who do not yet have a Spanish TIE.
 The main restriction is that you are classified as a non-resident for Spanish tax purposes, which has implications for how interest income on the account is taxed.
-Opening one requires proof of foreign fiscal residency (essentially, your Mexican RFC and Constancia de Situación Fiscal).
+Requirements vary: a passport may be enough for some products, while others request proof of foreign fiscal residence, source of funds, or country eligibility.

 Resident account (cuenta para residentes): Standard account once you have your TIE.
 Better products, lower fees, more options.